Eliminating Toxic Influences

 white and criticize anything that they don’t agree with or approve of, instead of

-• Negativity.
+considering the circumstances or the feelings of other people. - Negativity.
 Some people just can’t seem to see the good in life.
 They will find

 something bad about everything and aren’t able to find joy in anything.
 Being